Warsaw itinerary: how to spend one day in Warsaw

 One of the best places to end your Warsaw itinerary is to enjoy the panorama views over the city from the Palace of culture and science.

 This building is a great example of Stalinist architecture.
-It is very similar to the palace of culture and science in Riga and both were built on the order of Stalin as a gift of the Soviet people.
+It is very similar to the palace of culture and science in Riga.
+Both were a gift from Stalin to the Soviet people.

 The best time to visit is just before sunset when you have the best views over Warsaw.
 Besides the views there are now also museums and a cinema inside this huge building complex.

 It’s possible to see the highlights in Warsaw in one day.
 However, there are plenty of things to do in Warsaw for another day or two.
 First of all, Warsaw has some excellent museums